makyo/stimmtausch/docs/docs/config.md

 Stimmtausch is designed to be configurable from the ground up, as much as possible.
 It relies on configuration sources in one of three formats: YAML, TOML, or JSON.
 The default configuration sets up the very basics, and from there, it starts loading every file in `$HOME/.config/stimmtausch` whose name includes the string `.st.` - `worlds.st.yaml`, `triggers.st.yaml`, and so on.

 Any values showing up in later files *override* values in earlier files.
 See [snuffler](https://github.com/makyo/snuffler) for more on that.
+You can see the effective configuration by running `stimmtausch config`, which will build the internal configuration that the client uses and then dump it back out to the screen.
+To see all of the builtin defaults by themselves, you can run `stimmtausch config --default`.

 Configuration settings are broken down into a few categories: